AntonC9018/Hopper_University_Paper/paper.md

 A couple of months after switching to C#, the codebase got mature enough to try to make a view on Unity or Godot.

 Initially, I made a small demo for [Unity][4].
-It featured a generic controller, which worked with interfaces and so was later reused for the [demo Godot version][5] (not the current version).
+It featured a generic view, which worked with interfaces and so was later reused for the [demo Godot version][5] (not the current version).
-This time I designed a prototype for the controller that was a little more robust, but still lacked a lot of features and was too annoying to enjoy working with.
+This time I designed a prototype for the view that was a little more robust, but still lacked a lot of features and was too annoying to enjoy working with.
 Its deficiencies were addressed in the new version, developed mainly by my colleague, who describes it at length [in his work][6].
 <!-- This is not yet true!! -->
 The former hairiness was salvaged by means of code generation.